Clinical UM Guideline

 Kalampokas and colleagues (2017) reported on a retrospective study that evaluated the long-term incidence of hysterectomy after endometrial resection/endometrial ablation (ERA) for heavy menstrual bleeding.
 A total of 901 individuals underwent ERA with first- or second-generation methods between 1990 and 1997.
 The researchers found that 22.9% (206/901) of individuals had a post-ERA hysterectomy; 75.2% of individuals had the hysterectomy within 5 years of ERA.
 Only 4.4% (9 individuals) had a hysterectomy within 16-25 years of having ERA.
 The most common reasons for hysterectomy were fibroids, ovarian cysts, and prolapse.
 The researchers concluded that ERA is a successful long-term treatment for heavy menstrual bleeding as most individuals do not require a hysterectomy within 25 years of ERA.

 Levie and colleagues (2019) performed a prospective, multicenter study to evaluate the safety and effectiveness of the AEGEA Vapor System (currently known as the Mara Water Vapor Ablation System [CooperSurgical®, Trumbull, CT]) for the treatment of heavy menstrual bleeding.
-A minimum of two imaging modalities were used to verify eligibility, and validated questionnaires were given at baseline and at 3-, 6- and 12-months post-treatment.
-The intention-to-treat group included 155 subjects, and the primary endpoint was the reduction of menstrual blood loss in a PBLAC score of ≤ 75.
-At 12 months post-procedure, the primary endpoint was achieved in 78.7% of subjects.
-At total of 90.8% of subjects were satisfied or very satisfied with the procedure.
+A minimum of two imaging modalities were used to verify eligibility, and validated questionnaires were given at baseline and at 3, 6 and 12 months post-treatment.
+The intention-to-treat group included 155 participants, and the primary endpoint was the reduction of menstrual blood loss in a PBLAC score of ≤ 75.
+At 12 months post-procedure, the primary endpoint was achieved in 78.7% of participants.
+At total of 90.8% of participants were satisfied or very satisfied with the procedure.
 No serious adverse events related to the procedure were reported.
 The most common adverse event was uterine cramping, which decreased with time.

 In 2021, Curlin and colleagues conducted a prospective, single-arm, non-randomized study to evaluate the safety and effectiveness of the Cerene® Cryotherapy Device (Channel Medsystems, Inc. Emeryville, CA).
-The study consisted of 242 subjects who were premenopausal with heavy menstrual bleeding due to benign causes for whom childbearing was complete.
-Follow-up visits were performed at 1-3 days postoperative, 2-4 weeks postoperative, and at 3-, 6-, and 12-months (±4 weeks) postoperative.
+The study consisted of 242 participants who were premenopausal with heavy menstrual bleeding due to benign causes for whom childbearing was complete.
+Follow-up visits were performed at 1-3 days postoperative, 2-4 weeks postoperative, and at 3, 6, and 12 months (± 4 weeks) postoperative.
 The outcomes measured were PBLAC score, the Menorrhagia Impact Questionnaire (MIQ), Premenstrual Symptoms Impact Survey (PMSIS), and uterine cavity access.
 Uterine cavity access was assessed via hysteroscopic evaluation at 12 months post-procedure.
-A total of 230 subjects (95%) were available for data analysis at the 12-month follow-up.
+A total of 230 participants (95%) were available for data analysis at the 12-month follow-up.
 The primary safety end points were serious device-related adverse events and serious adverse events at 12 months.
 There were no serious device-related adverse events.
-There were seven serious adverse events that occurred in 6 subjects.
+There were seven serious adverse events that occurred in 6 participants.
 These events were reviewed by a Clinical Events Committee and were not determined to be device-related or procedure-related.
-A total of 4 subjects exited the study due to a medical or surgical intervention for menstrual bleeding after treatment with the Cerene Cryotherapy Device, and no subjects exited the study due to an adverse event.
+A total of 4 participants exited the study due to a medical or surgical intervention for menstrual bleeding after treatment with the Cerene Cryotherapy Device, and no participants exited the study due to an adverse event.
 The MIQ results showed statistically significant improvement in all metrics (p<0.001) at 12 months post-procedure.
 The PMSIS results also showed statistically significant improvement (p<0.001) indicating reduction in premenstrual syndrome and premenstrual dysphoric disorder symptoms.
-At the month 12 follow-up appointment, over 90% of subjects reported they had a normal or lighter than normal period or that they no longer got their period.
-At the 12-month appointment, the uterine cavity was evaluated in 220 subjects and could be fully visualized in 204 (93%) subjects.
+At the month 12 follow-up appointment, over 90% of participants reported they had a normal or lighter than normal period or that they no longer got their period.
+At the 12-month appointment, the uterine cavity was evaluated in 220 participants and could be fully visualized in 204 (93%) participants.
 These results appear to support the safety and efficacy of the Cerene device.

 A continuation study was performed by Curlin and reported in 2022 to examine the long-term outcomes of treatment with the Cerene Cryotherapy Device.
-This study conducted long-term follow-up visits for the original subjects at 24- and 36-months post-procedure.
-At 24 months post-procedure, 210 subjects (87%) were available for follow-up and at 36 months post-procedure, 201 subjects (83%) were available for follow-up.
-The subjects’ menstrual bleeding remained stable throughout the long-term follow-up.
+This study conducted long-term follow-up visits for the original participants at 24 and 36 months post-procedure.
+At 24 months post-procedure, 210 participants (87%) were available for follow-up and at 36 months post-procedure, 201 participants (83%) were available for follow-up.
+The participants’ menstrual bleeding remained stable throughout the long-term follow-up.
 The statistically significant improvements in the MIQ and PMSIS scores were sustained for 3 years after treatment.
-There were 52 gynecologic adverse events reported between 12- and 36-months post-procedure, including 1 incidence of postcoital bleeding determined to be procedure-related, 12 hysterectomies, and 5 pregnancies.
+There were 52 gynecologic adverse events reported between 12 and 36 months post-procedure, including 1 incidence of postcoital bleeding determined to be procedure-related, 12 hysterectomies, and 5 pregnancies.
 Of the pregnancies, 1 pregnancy was ectopic, 1 pregnancy was terminated, and 3 pregnancies resulted in preterm (35-36 weeks) cesarean births.
-A total of 2 subjects underwent endometrial ablations with different devices.
-A total of 10 subjects who underwent hysterectomies elected to have hysterectomies despite a decrease in post-ablation menstrual bleeding recorded at the 12-month follow-up visit.
+A total of 2 participants underwent endometrial ablations with different devices.
+A total of 10 participants who underwent hysterectomies elected to have hysterectomies despite a decrease in post-ablation menstrual bleeding recorded at the 12-month follow-up visit.
 The authors concluded that the risks associated with the Cerene Cryotherapy Device and procedure are low and the positive effects after treatment are sustained through 36 months post-procedure.

 Some of the above studies involve the use of the ThermaChoice Uterine Balloon Therapy System and the Microwave Endometrial Ablation System.
 It should be noted that these devices are no longer available in the United States.